LimeChain/gimlet/README.md

 7. **Continue Process**
    - Run the **`continue`** command inside the `solana-lldb` terminal to start debugging with your breakpoints active.
-   - Or use the `Continue process` from Command Pallette both of them are the same
+   - Or use the `Continue process` from Command Palette both of them are the same

 #### Important Notes